Clear Water Press Language Arts programs are used in many co-ops and schools. Check out these reviews from people using our programs in a group.

 Whether it was Daniel Schwabauer’s intent or not, Clear Water Press curricula work brilliantly in a group or co-op setting!
 I have been blessed to teach “Mr. S.’s” classes at our co-op for the past 10 years.

 I know that first One Year Adventure Novel, then Cover Story, Byline and even Other Worlds were meant to be understood as a family.
 A homeschool unit.
-We have done that in our home and loved watching Mr. S. videos all together.
+We have done that in our home and loved watching Mr. S. videos together.
 The way he presents his lessons, there really is something for every age group (adults included) to learn and ponder.
-There were days when we stopped watching, so we could really think about the interesting ideas Mr. S. presented.
+There were days when we stopped watching so that we could really think about the interesting ideas Mr. S. presented.
 There were other weeks when we wanted to keep watching lessons, just to see what he would do next!
 The Super Guaco Taco review in Cover Story was a lesson that made us all laugh.
 Who would have thought that my kids were learning about descriptive adjectives, brainstorming techniques and how to convey emotions succinctly?!

 The group or class setting, though, does so much more for the student’s self-esteem than what can be taught at home.